Nationalisation in Pakistan: Compensation

-De-Nationalization phase (1988–present)
+Denationalization phase (1978–present)

+Upon assuming power, General Ziaul Haq promptly reversed the nationalization policies implemented by the previous Bhutto regime.
+General Zia denationalized approximately two thousand ginning mills that had been nationalized under Bhutto's administration.

 In November 1988, Benazir Bhutto and the Pakistan Peoples Party came to power for a second time.
 During the election campaign in 1988, Benazir Bhutto promised to the industrial sector to end nationalisation programme and to carry out the industrialisation by means other than state intervention.